-These helpful services often act as a virtual baby book to be shown to family and friends without your having to post on social media, which is particularly clutch if you're wary about sharing too much online.
-Furthermore, these apps can also help you track everything from daily feedings to all the firsts (steps, haircut, teeth, the works).
+These helpful services often act as a virtual baby book that you can share with family and friends without needing to post on social media, which is particularly clutch if you're wary about sharing too much online.
+These apps can also help you track everything from daily feedings to all the firsts—steps, haircut, teeth, the works.

-And just when you thought that was enough, they also help sync up the schedules of busy parents who no longer have to guess about the last diaper change or what the little one weighed last week.
-Plus, most of these apps actually update in real time so your partner or caretaker is always up to date, even if they don't happen to be home at the moment.
+Plus, they can sync up the schedules of busy parents to eliminate the guesswork around the last diaper change or what the little one weighed last week.
+And most of these apps update in real time so your partner or caretaker is always up to date, even if they don't happen to be home at the moment.

-As we mentioned, this helpful app allows you to share a virtual baby book of photo updates with family and friends via email.
-No scheduling here—simply upload your images and the app will send one out for you daily via email.
+This helpful app allows you to share a virtual baby book of photo updates with family and friends.
+No scheduling here—simply upload your images and the app will send photo updates to your loved ones via email.
 With the Milestone section, you can track your little's important moments.
-Plus, the photo-editing abilities through the system are superb, so you don't have to touch Photoshop.
+Plus, the app's photo-editing abilities are superb, so you don't have to touch Photoshop.

 Cost: Free; the premium plan is $8 per month or $50 per year